Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: Honorable Mention

-WHY WE LIKE IT: The TCL 32S327 offers a top-of-the-line smart TV experience with its ever-popular and user-friendly Roku TV interface.
+WHY WE LIKE IT: The TCL 5-Series offers a top-of-the-line smart TV experience with its ever-popular and user-friendly Roku TV interface.
 You can even navigate, control volume and search for content directly from your smartphone or tablet.

 If you’re looking for a gaming TV that’s extremely easy to use, look no further than this TCL Roku Smart TV.
 Its simplicity is only supported by a fantastic smartphone app, which gives you the ability to control the entire TV from your smart devices like tablets and phones.
 You can even plug your headphones directly into your portable devices and get the TV’s sound from that, which is a unique feature especially useful for gamers.
 If you don’t have headphones to use while gaming, consider taking a look at the TV with the best sound quality.
 The TCL for this model also comes with Alexa and Google Assistant compatibility, giving you an even greater level of control over your device.